mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

+* TK: fix 403 error when when signing in with Google oauth
+	* `accounts/login` not found in URLs, but not an issue when logging with existing user

 * TK: fix `user` if uploaded to shared?
 Ben C uploaded one with shared account and it showed him as the owner, not shared account as owner

 * TK: Ben C got `documentcloud_login` referenced before assignment, which he shouldn't get bc doc uploaded to the shared acct; must be related to fast that it think uploaded to individual instead of shared acct